Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/8-tidying-up.md

 Daar was good like that; teach him a skill and he’d practice as hard as he could until he’d mastered it.
 The particular skill in question was a little deceptive; different gravities changed a stride just enough that it could throw off a well-practiced feel.
 Luckily Daar had the common sense to double-check his paces under Cimbrean and Earth gravity.
 A good thing he did, because his walking stride under high gravity was almost a fifth shorter!
 Hoeff chuckled to himself; the massive draft horse of a bear-coon was surprising in a lotta good ways.

 Hoeff, though, he didn’t really need the practice.
 Messier 24 was close enough to Earth gravity it didn’t much matter.
-But still…"Good, you’re getting better!
+But still..."Good, you’re getting better!
 Coombes, can I climb up and get another look?"

 "Sure.
 Let’s take a quick little rest, it’s about time to eat and police anyway."

 Both Tiny and Tigger groaned in happiness and eagerly dumped their enormous loads next to each other, facing so as to maintain a wide field of observation.
 Coombes completed the circle and all three attended to the necessities of field hygiene: shirts and socks and underwear were changed, feet and hands (and paws) were checked over, bodies were inspected for parasites, wet naps cleaned where they could, and in Tigger’s case, his pelt was combed out.

 And muscles were stretched and massaged as well.
 Everyone had a massive load to carry since they had to bring everything *with* them and everything *back,* even their waste; needless to say, that was sealed away in *very* durable bags.
-Tiny’s load was anything but and included their radios, the emergency stasis/jump pack, ammo for his SAW…it added up very quick.
+Tiny’s load was anything but and included their radios, the emergency stasis/jump pack, ammo for his SAW... it added up very quick.
 Tigger’s pack was a good bit heavier still and a lot bulkier, too

 Luckily Chimp had the smallest load, courtesy of Tigger, so he was in the best shape to run around like a monkey.
 This made him the designated errand boy of course but he didn’t mind.
 He did it with a smile and a bounce in his step, ‘cuz the payoff was that he didn’t need to carry as much crap.